-Laie isn’t necessarily an ideal area to stay on Oahu unless you would like to be close to the Polynesian Cultural Center.
+Laie isn’t necessarily an ideal area to stay in Oahu unless you would like to be close to the Polynesian Cultural Center.
 This area is fairly removed so you won’t have a lot of dining options nearby.
 It is also a dry town so if you’d like to enjoy an adult beverage while lounging by the pool you should consider staying elsewhere.

-Mid-Range: Courtyard by Marriott Oahu North Shore
+Best (only) Laie Hotel: Courtyard by Marriott Oahu North Shore

 The Courtyard by Marriott in Laie is only 100 meters from the Polynesian Cultural Center, making it the ideal place to stay if you plan on attending a luau.
 The hotel provides guests with the type of service, comfort, and cleanliness that you would expect from a Marriott property.

 Rooms are spacious, bright, and pristine.
 The staff are friendly and attentive and can help with arranging any of your activities on the island.
-There is a large outdoor pool with a hot tub for guests to enjoy as well as a small restaurant onsite.
+There is a large outdoor pool with a hot tub for guests to enjoy as well as a small restaurant on site.
 The hotel does not serve alcohol.

-What are you waiting for?
+That’s it – the best places to stay on Oahu.
+So what are you waiting for?
 It’s time to book your vacation in paradise!